-Pursuant to the requirements of the Securities Act of 1934, the Registrants have duly caused this report to be signed on their behalf by the undersigned, thereunto duly authorized.
+Pursuant to the requirements of the Securities Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

-/s/ Fred H. Schulte

-Fred H. Schulte
+/s/ Fred H. Schulte Fred H. Schulte

-President, Chief Executive Officer, Chairman

-and a Representative of Renaissance Media Group

-LLC, Renaissance Media (Louisiana) LLC and

-Renaissance Media (Tennessee) LLC and

-President, Chief Executive Officer, Chairman

-and a Director of Renaissance Media Capital

-Corporation (Principal Executive Officer of

-Renaissance Media Group LLC, Renaissance Media

-(Louisiana) LLC, Renaissance Media (Tennessee)

-LLC and Renaissance Media Capital Corporation)
+President, Chief Executive Officer, Chairman and a Representative of Renaissance Media Group, LLC, Renaissance Media (Louisiana) LLC and Renaissance Media (Tennessee) LLC and President, Chief Executive Officer.
+Chairman and a Director of Renaissance Media Capital Corporation (Principal Executive Officer of Renaissance Media Group, LLC Renaissance Media (Tennessee) LLC and Renaissance Media Capital Corporation)

-Date: November 12, 1998
+Date: October 19, 1998